Frequently Asked Questions

 STAR stands for Sales Tax and Revenue bonds.
-The bonds would be paid off using the sales tax revenue generated by the new facility and businesses in a newly created STAR bond district.
+The bonds will be paid off using the sales tax revenue generated by the new facility and businesses in a newly created STAR bond district.

 Where will this new development be located?

-Field Station: Dinosaurs would be located on the west side of Rock Road, north of QuikTrip.
-The medical facility would be north of there behind the water tower.
-The STAR bond district would encompass property on the north and south sides of Patriot and on both sides of Rock Road.
+Field Station: Dinosaurs is located on the west side of Rock Road, north of Patriot Avenue.
+Rock Regional Hospital (opened in 2019) and a medical office building (under construction) are north of there behind the water tower.
+The STAR bond district encompasses property on the north and south sides of Patriot and on both sides of Rock Road.
 View the map of the proposed development and STAR bond district.